-The ssh application uses the applications public\key and crypto to handle public keys and encryption.
+The ssh application uses the applications public_key and crypto to handle public keys and encryption.
 Hence, these applications must be loaded for the ssh application to work.
-The call ssh:start/0 will do the necessary calls to application:start/1,2 before it starts the ssh itself.
+In an embedded environment this means that they must be started with application:start/1,2 before the ssh application is started.